 2.Understand and apply the Maine OSHA "Voluntary Compliance" requirement.

 3.Update on Maine Safety Rules and Regulations, Legislation (DEP, EPA, Radiation Safety, Maine Harassment Laws, Violence in the workplace)

-4.Prepare for and Manage an Unannounced OSHA Inspection
+4.Prepare for and Manage an Evidence based reporting system in response to an unannounced OSHA Inspection

 6.Self-Inspection Checklists and Records.

 (HCCP):Overview if staff is current on all information in this Standard.